The Victim Services Unit

 - DUI causing injury or death

-We may be able to provide assistance to other crime victims.
+We may be able to provide assistance to those who have been victimized by other crimes.

 - Personal advocacy and support